levo-framework/core/README.md

 ## Why use Deno instead of Node?
 Because Deno has first-class support for Typescript and it don't require a package manager.
 You can find out more about it at [10 Things I Regret About Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).

+## Features that are supported out of the box (a.k.a no setup required)
+* Gzip/brotli compression
+* Javascript minification
+* Directory-based routing
+* Wildcard directory-based routing (for handling path params)
+* Asset serving with MIME types
+* Typechecking for HTML tags, attributes, events and style
+* Page caching
+* CLI tool for generating boilerplates
+* Virtual DOM diffing
+* Action logging at browser
+* Robots.txt

+## Features that are NOT supported
+* Authentication and authorization
+* Database connection
+* Component with private states
+* Client-side routing

+## Guidelines
+It's important to keep the following rules in mind in order to for Levo to performs best.
+* A lot of thin pages is better than a few fat pages
+* Component should never have private state, all state should be stored in one true global source
+* Routing is based on directory, so name them carefully
+* Never rename files or folder that starts with `levo.`, for example `levo.client.ts`
+* Never import server-specific code in `levo.client.ts`
+* Never import browser-specific code in `levo.server.ts`
+* Always create new pages using the CLI tool `levo`
+* Always write CSS in `index.css` instead of `view.ts` whenever possible

 ## How to re-bundle Levo runtime?
 ```